Jeff Smulyan: Career

-In 1973, he returned to Indianapolis where his father purchased WNTS-AM for $400,000 and named Jeff vice president and general manager.
-WNTS was a talk station, which employed David Letterman, and the format was changed to all-news when NBC launched an all news service in 1975, the NBC News and Information Service.
-When NBC abandoned the format after only two years, WNTS was switched to religious broadcasting.
+In 1973, Smulyan returned to Indianapolis, where his father purchased WNTS-AM for $400,000 and named Jeff vice president and general manager.
+WNTS was a talk station, which employed David Letterman, and the format was changed to all-news when NBC launched the all-news NBC News and Information Service in 1975.
+When NBC abandoned the format after only two years, WNTS switched to religious broadcasting.
 Two years later, they purchased KCRO in Omaha, which was also religious.
-In 1980, he founded Emmis Broadcasting Corporation as the principal shareholder and began to purchase radio stations: WENS in Indianapolis; WLOL in Minneapolis; KSHE in St. Louis; KPWR in Los Angeles; WQHT (1986) and WHN (1986) in New York; and WAVA (1986) in Washington D.C. making EMMIS the largest privately owned radio broadcasting company in America.
+In 1980, he founded Emmis Broadcasting Corporation as the principal shareholder and began to purchase radio stations: WENS in Indianapolis, WLOL in Minneapolis, KSHE in St. Louis, KPWR in Los Angeles, WQHT (1986) and WHN (1986) in New York, and WAVA (1986) in Washington D.C. making Emmis the largest privately owned radio broadcasting company in America.
 In 1987, WHN was switched to WFAN, the first all sports radio station in America.
 In 1988, he purchased KXXX in San Francisco; WKQX in Chicago; WJIB in Boston; and WYNY and WNBC in New York.
 He also purchased the Indianapolis Monthly magazine.
 In 1991, he sold WFAN for $70 million, the highest price ever paid for a radio station at the time.

-Emmis grew to build and own iconic brands like Hot 97 in New York City, Power 106 in Los Angeles, KSHE in St. Louis, Q101 in Chicago, WVUE-TV in New Orleans and Texas Monthly and Los Angeles magazines.
+Emmis grew to build brands like Hot 97 in New York City, Power 106 in Los Angeles, KSHE in St. Louis, Q101 in Chicago, WVUE-TV in New Orleans, and Texas Monthly and Los Angeles magazines.
 At one time, Emmis owned 15 television stations, six monthly city/regional magazines, and more than 20 radio stations.